 The first Guardians of the Galaxy teased us with the inclusion of the Nova Corps.
 The movie showed exactly what they are capable of and showed us why they are the galactic police force of Marvel Comics.
 However, for all that they did, they left out their greatest member.

 There isn’t a character in Marvel’s catalog that’s been as requested as Nova.
 Nova is a 1990s creation and although he didn’t achieve mainstream popularity right away, he did cement himself on the hearts of all who read him.

 If Marvel is looking to introduce him, there is no better event to do it in than the Annihilation Event…but that doesn’t seem to be happening anytime soon.
 So, instead of waiting for the perfect event, Marvel just needs to bring him in.
 Until they do, Nova will remain one of my superheroes who should be in the MCU.

 The internet was set ablaze by the end credits scene in Guardians of the Galaxy Vol. 2.
 In it, the confirmation of Warlock’s existence was made.
 After the realization that he existed, people, myself included, began to fantasize about what capacity Warlock would be used in going forward.
 Selfishly, I hoped for some sort of rendition of the Magus Saga.

 And that’s it.
-The Top 10 Superheroes Who Should Be In The MCU.
+The top 10 Marvel characters who should be in the MCU.
 What do you think?
 Agree?
 Disagree?
 Who would make your superheroes who should be in the MCU list?